 “Early stage innovators need to identify the right path for them – personally and professionally,” said Laura Sampath, VentureWell Vice President of Programs.
 “There are many resources available to innovators who want to understand specific innovation pathways, from on-campus programs and lectures, to books, to resources such as the global health-focused USAID Pathways to Scale guide.
 Still, there is no secret formula to ensure individual inventor-entrepreneurs are adequately primed for their innovation and entrepreneurship adventure.”

 From our point of view, we’ll see a greater focus on supporting early stage innovators in developing their own roadmap.
-Look for more organizations in the innovation and entrepreneurship community to offer resources that help tomorrow’s inventor-entrepreneurs navigate the maze of opportunities, such as the Innovator Insights Series developed in partnership with VentureWell, USAID Center for Accelerating Innovation and Impact, The Lemelson Foundation, and The Bill and Melinda Gates Foundation.
+Look for more organizations in the innovation and entrepreneurship community to offer resources that help tomorrow’s inventor-entrepreneurs navigate the maze of opportunities, such as the Innovator Insights Series developed in partnership with VentureWell, USAID Center for Accelerating Innovation and Impact, The Lemelson Foundation, and the Bill & Melinda Gates Foundation.

 Growing Effort to Eliminate Inequality in Innovation and Entrepreneurship